kashodiya/my-open-webui/README.md

 ### Use Open WebUI
 - Open open-webui in browser using shortcut: open-webui
+- Click on "Get started"
+- Register yourself with name, email and password.
+You can use fake email.
+- Ensure that you can see models at top left
+- Type a question and hit Enter.
+Ensure that you get the answer

-### At this point your Open WebUI install is done.
+### CONGRATULATIONS!
+At this point your Open WebUI install is done.
 Follow remaining if you want to do more with your EC2.

 ### Find auto-generated passwords and tokens
-- SSH into the EC2, and execute
+- SSH into the EC2 (using 'sshe' shortcut command from the Launcher), and execute:
 ```bash
 show_passwords
 ```
-- Note down password and token to be used with Jupyter Lab and Code-server
+- Note down passwords and token to be used with Jupyter Lab and Code-server

 ### Use code server (VSCode to EC2 server in your Browser!)